kiranbakale/AMI-Readme/README.md

 ## Before You Start

-It's recommended that users have a good working knowledge of Terraform, Ansible and GitLab administration as well as running applications at scale in production before using the Toolkit.
+It's recommended that users have a good working knowledge of Terraform, Ansible and GitLab administration as well as running applications at scale in production.While this Guide does aim to streamline the process notably, the same underlying challenges still apply when running applications at scale.

-While the Toolkit does aim to streamline the process notably, the same underlying challenges still apply when running applications at scale.
-For users who aren't in this position, our [Professional Services](https://about.gitlab.com/services/#implementation-services) team offers implementation services, but for those who want a more managed solution long term, it's recommended to instead explore our other offerings such as [GitLab SaaS](https://docs.gitlab.com/ee/subscriptions/gitlab_com/) or [GitLab-Dedicated](https://about.gitlab.com/dedicated/).

-If you are interested in using the Toolkit, it's strongly recommended that you independently review the Toolkit in full to ensure it meets your requirements, especially around [security](docs/environment_post_considerations.md#security).
+If you are interested in using the Guide, it's strongly recommended that you independently review the Guide in full to ensure it meets your requirements, especially around [security](docs/environment_post_considerations.md#security).
 [Further manual setup](docs/environment_post_considerations.md) will also still likely be required based on your specific requirements.

 ## Requirements